 This blessed land

-This mountain on which you
+This mountain on which

 stand guard